Skip Ribbon Commands

 What happens in a therapy session?

-There’s always an element of patient education to help people discover what they are doing on a daily basis that could contribute to their problem.
-Our physiotherapist may need to provide re-education on lifting something correctly or moving properly.
-During your therapy session, our physiotherapist may apply hands-on technique such as joint mobilisation for a stiff joint, or soft-tissue work of stretching tight muscles or the use of modalities such as shockwave or ultrasound.
-Primarily our main mode of treatment is through exercises which is effective, and evidence based.
-We will tailor an exercise program based on the findings during our assessment as well as the goals and activities that you wish to return to.
+In a physiotherapy session, the physiotherapist will conduct an assessment to understand the potential contributors to your condition and tailor a management plan for you.
+Patient education is an essential component of our approach, helping you understand the potential contributors to your condition.
+During your therapy session, our physiotherapist may apply hands-on techniques or modalities such as shockwave or ultrasound.
+Primarily, our main mode of treatment is through exercise which is effective, and evidence based.
+We will tailor an exercise programme based on the findings during our assessment as well as the goals and activities that you wish to return to.

 Will I be better after one or two sessions of physiotherapy?